 One way to manage diabetes with dietary changes is to balance high and low GI foods.
 High GI foods increase blood sugar more than low GI foods.

-When choosing high GI foods, limit the portions and pair them with sources of protein or healthy fat to reduce the impact on blood sugar and feel fuller for longer.
+When choosing high GI foods, limit portions and pair them with sources of protein or healthy fats to reduce their effect on blood sugar and feel fuller for longer.

 Foods high on the GI scale include:

 People with diabetes may also wish to limit or balance portions of the

 Carbohydrates (carbs) are an important part of all meals.
 However, people with diabetes may benefit from limiting their carb intake or pairing carbs with a healthy protein or fat source.